agrant16/CheckersBot/README.md

 There are definitely better, more complex heuristics that could be used and you're welcome to create your own scoring function for use by the bot.
-To do so simply implement your new scoring algorithm where noted in the file and then pass it in when creating the new CheckersGame object to override the default argument.
+To do so simply implement your new scoring algorithm where noted in main.py and then pass it in when creating the new CheckersGame object to override the default argument.

-For example, if I created a new scoring function called 'best_ever', I would change the calls to the CheckersGame constructors like so:
+For example, if I created a new scoring function called "best_ever", I would change the calls to the CheckersGame constructors like so:

 ``game = CheckersGame(sys.argv[1], SCORE, DEPTH, TIME, bot_func=best_ever)``